 Be proactive with security, not reactive

-Cloud security breaches can occur when you least expect them, so it’s important to put your plan into place now to make sure your business is protected.
-Moving to a cloud environment requires a comprehensive approach from day one to ensure security.
-With many variables, make sure you’re working with the right partner to achieve your results.
+Cloud security breaches can occur when you least expect them, so it’s important to put your plan into place now to make sure your business has considerable protection.
+Moreover, moving to a cloud environment requires a comprehensive approach from day one to ensure security.
+Furthermore, with many variables, make sure you’re working with the right partner to achieve your results.